coolOrangeLabs/powerflc-samples/Sample.SyncChangeOrders (Beta)/README.md

 *Note: More information on time triggered jobs can be found here: https://www.coolorange.com/wiki/doku.php?id=powerjobs_processor:jobprocessor:start#time_triggered_jobs*

+*Note: For the first run of the time triggered job, all the Change Orders / Change Tasks are retrieved that fits to the state defined in the configuration.
+From second time onwards, only newly created or modified Change Orders / Change Tasks are retrieved*

 ### Trigger job on Vault ECO state change
 In order to configure the workflow to be executed when a Vault ECO is closed, the Lifecycle Event Editor Application must be used.